BEATE ABSALON

 Photo: Ian Douglas

-I organize workshops and seminars, write texts (essays, articles, non-fiction books >>Not giving a fuck and a >>doctoral thesis), give lectures, moderate talks and am involved in various art and cultural projects.
-Perhaps something like experience curator would be a suitable title?
+I design workshops and seminars, and write texts (essays, articles, non-fiction books >>Not giving a fuck and a >>doctoral dissertation), give lectures, moderate discussions, and am involved in various art and cultural projects.
+Perhaps something like “experience curator” would be a fitting description?

-I've been with luhmen d'arc since 2017.
-Back then, I was studying cultural studies and wanted to finally give an answer to the eternal question "What culture are you studying?".
+I’ve been withluhmen d’arc since 2017.
+Back then, I was studying cultural studies and wanted to finally answer the age-old question, “What kind of culture are you studying?”
 Why not sexual culture, I thought at some point.
-Sure, the topic attracts attention.
-But above all, I wanted to do something about my frustration.
-Because most of the time I can't do much with the talk about sex.
-I miss ways of dealing with sex that see it as something strange, funny, banal and playful.
-As something that makes no sense in the best sense of the word.
-And in films, advice books, sex education media or everyday sex talk, it tends to be treated as something where everything is crystal clear.
-Everything is always neatly categorized: Into primary and secondary sexual organs.
+Sure, the topic grabs people’s attention.
+But above all, I wanted to use it to do something about my frustration.
+Because most of the time, I can’t really relate to all the talk about sex.
+I miss approaches that view sex as something strange, funny, banal, and playful.
+As something that, in the best sense, makes no sense.
+And in movies, self-help books, sex education media, or everyday sex talk, it’s treated more like something where everything is crystal clear.
+There, everything is always neatly categorized: into primary and secondary sexual organs.
 Into the best positions.
-Vanilla and straight on the one hand and kinky and queer on the other.
-And it's always about problems, drama, love and revolving around the self.
-And about utilizing sex.
+Into vanilla and straight on one side and kinky and queer on the other.
+And it’s always about problems, drama, love, and revolving around one’s own ego.
+And about exploiting sex.

-That's why my work is somehow about sex, but somehow it's not.
-As I wrote in my book >> Not giving a fuck sex for me is more "like tofu: a great flavor carrier for what actually makes sex-positive spaces spicy: purifying insights in uncomfortable group processes.
-Indulging in the happiness of finally not having to be yourself during role play.
-Magical moments of swarm intelligence, when everyone is so attuned to each other that working together seems like rehearsed choreography.
-When people do strange things together: out of boredom coupled with excess energy, they conjure up a costume out of bed sheets that transforms five people into a kind of caterpillar that takes a spin through the playspace.
-Transform everyday objects into orgasmic tools: paint the whole body with a large paintbrush.
-Let tears roll down your face if you look into each other's eyes long enough.
-If you just let your hands meet each other, they start dancing like little animals with a life of their own, even turning into orgies.
-When someone allows you to lick their bald head.
-Is that sex?"
+That’s why my work is sort of about sex, but then again, it isn’t.
+As I explain in my book >> Not Giving a Fuck , sex is more like “tofu to me: a great flavor carrier for what actually makes sex-positive spaces spicy: cathartic insights in uncomfortable group processes.
+Indulging in the joy of role-playing, finally not having to be yourself.
+Magical moments of swarm intelligence, when everyone is so in sync that being together feels like a rehearsed choreography.
+When people get up to strange things together: conjuring a costume out of bedsheets out of boredom coupled with excess energy, transforming five people into a sort of caterpillar that takes a lap around the playspace.
+Turning everyday objects into orgasmic tools: stroking the entire body with a large paintbrush.
+Letting tears roll down when you look into each other’s eyes long enough.
+When you simply let your hands meet, and they begin, like little creatures with a life of their own, to perform dances—even orgies.
+When someone lets you lick their bald head.
+Is that sex?”

-I suspect that anyone who likes at least one of the following keywords will feel at home with me: Aesthetics and absurdity | intersubjectivity | a sense for socio-political backgrounds and power structures | an attitude of curiosity and sincerity | a heart for non-cathartic feelings and staying grounded (great promises of transformation, healing or authenticity are far from my mind) | tolerance of ambiguity, enduring ambivalences and incorporating spectrums | turning away from structure-bound experience in order to turn to those life processes that are really breaking through.
+I suspect you’ll feel right at home here if at least one of the following keywords resonates with you: Aesthetics and absurdity | Intersubjectivity | A sense of sociopolitical contexts and power structures | An attitude of curiosity and sincerity | A heart for non-cathartic feelings and staying grounded (grand promises of transformation, healing, or authenticity are not my style) | Tolerance for ambiguity, the ability to endure ambivalence and embrace spectra | Turning away from structure-bound experiences to focus on the life processes that are truly making their way through right now.

-"Be my sugar patreon!"
+"Be my Sugar Patreon!"

-Support Beata's work and this free content with a tip on
+Support Beata’s work and this free content with a tip on >>ko-fi

 — Beate on Instagram —